Hack The Box - Mirai

 media usbstick

-damnit.txt mentioned that the files were deleted off the USB stick, and listing out the contents of lost+found showed that there was nothing there:
+damnit.txt mentioned that the files were deleted off the USB stick, and I also checked lost+found but there wasn't anything there.

-Although the files were deleted off of the USB, the data isn't necessarily removed from the disk right away.
+However, even though the files were deleted off of the USB, the data isn't necessarily removed from the disk right away.
 Instead, it's marked as free space that can be overwritten by new data.
-The strings utility can be used to search /dev/sdb for ASCII strings and extract any contents that have yet to be overwritten on the disk.
-Using this tool can lead to the discovery of strings that reveal important information, in this case, the root flag.
+The strings utility can be used to search /dev/sdb for ASCII strings and extract any contents that have yet to be overwritten on the disk, in this case, it revealed the root flag:

 root flag